KSIUJ/gutenberg/docs/api-ipp.md

 ### Job modifications
 The goal of this extension is to allow the client to perform the following actions on a job:
 1. Modify job attributes
-2. Get the file list
+2. Get the document (file) list
-3. Delete an uploaded file
+3. Delete an uploaded document
 4. Change the document print order

 The first two actions can be implemented using standard IPP operations.